twosigma/Cook/cli/README.md

 ### `kill`

 You can kill jobs, instances, and groups with `kill`.
 UUIDs are passed as positional arguments.

+### `config`

+You can query and set CLI configuration options with this command.
+The name is actually the sections and the key, separated by dots.

 ### Examples